Gaither Vocal Band

-The Gaither Vocal Band is an American southern gospel vocal group, named after its founder and leader Bill Gaither.
-On March 1, 2017, it was announced that the Gaither Vocal Band lineup consisted of Reggie Smith, Wes Hampton, Adam Crabb, Todd Suttles, and Bill Gaither.
-Although the group started out recording contemporary Christian music in the 1980s, it became known for southern gospel after the popularity of the Gaither Homecoming videos.
+The Gaither Vocal Band is an American Southern gospel vocal group, named after its founder and leader Bill Gaither.
+In March 2017, it was announced that the Gaither Vocal Band lineup consisted of Reggie Smith, Wes Hampton, Adam Crabb, Todd Suttles, and Bill Gaither.
+Although the group started out recording contemporary Christian music in the 1980s, it became known for Southern gospel after the popularity of the Gaither Homecoming videos.

-The lineup of the band changes often, with artists leaving to work on solo careers, and new and old ones coming to replace them.
-Besides Gaither, singers with the longest tenure in the band include Guy Penrod (1995–2009), Mark Lowry (1988–2001, 2009–14), Michael English (1985–94, 2009–14), David Phelps (1997–2005, 2009–17) and Wes Hampton (2005–present).
+The lineup of the band has changed many times, with artists leaving to work on solo careers.
+Besides Gaither, singers with the longest tenure in the band include Guy Penrod (1995–2009), Mark Lowry (1988–2001, 2009–14), Michael English (1985–94, 2009–14), David Phelps (1997–2005, 2009–17), and Wes Hampton (2005–present).

 The band has released 29 albums (not including compilations), at least 19 of which have charted.
 The band has also released 10 DVDs, which feature many other Christian artists as well.
 The Gaither Vocal Band has been honored with two Grammys and 17 Dove Awards.

 History

 Beginnings

 The Gaither Vocal Band is named after gospel leader Bill Gaither.
-It was the successor-group of the Bill Gaither Trio.
+It was the successor of the Bill Gaither Trio.
 By the 1980s, Bill Gaither, along with wife Gloria Gaither, were both very successful songwriters.
-For example, their song, "He Touched Me" was covered by Elvis Presley, after which he named his album He Touched Me.
+For example, their song "He Touched Me" was covered by Elvis Presley, after which he named his album He Touched Me.
 Presley won a Grammy for the album.
-Bill Gaither felt that his trio had reached its peak in the mid-1980s, but his desire to make another gospel hit kept the trio going.
+Gaither felt that his trio had reached its peak in the mid-1980s, but his desire to make another gospel hit kept the trio going.

 The original Vocal Band (called the New Gaither Vocal Band) was formed spontaneously, backstage of a Gaither Trio concert.
 It consisted of Bill Gaither and Gary McSpadden of the trio, along with two of the trio's backup singers, Steve Green and Lee Young.
 The quartet sang "Your First Day in Heaven" on stage that night.
 Their debut album, the self-titled The New Gaither Vocal Band, debuted in 1981.

 According to the liner notes of the CD compilation The Best of the GVB, the term "vocal band" was used instead of "quartet" because it did not limit Gaither in terms of sound or number of group members.

-Lee Young left the group in 1982, and Jon Mohr was hired as the new bass singer.
+Young left the group in 1982, and Jon Mohr was hired as the new bass singer.
 They then recorded the album Passin' the Faith Along.
-Later, tenor Steve Green left and Larnelle Harris was hired.
-This group cut the New Point Of View album before Jon Mohr left.
+Later, Green left and Larnelle Harris was hired.
+This group cut the New Point Of View album before Mohr left.